 Other popular things to do include the Holocaust museum, the Temple of Olives, as well as visiting all 4 quarters of the Old City.
 I highly suggest you give yourself a few days to really immerse yourself in the city and give yourself a chance to wander the streets, ride the tram, follow the Via Dolorosa and sample the plethora of food options on your trip to Jerusalem.

 Mistake #2 Not finding out what Shabbat is Before you Arrive

 The weekend in the Middle East in general is mostly Fridays and Saturdays where Muslims attend Friday prayers.
 Often in Christian communities in places likes Jordan you will find that Christian schools take Friday and Sunday off so that their students and teachers can attend church service on Sundays.

 Israel is a little different.
 While the weekend is Friday and Saturday, Shabbat is observed from sundown on Friday until sundown on Saturday.
 It can also be referred to as Sabbath and is the seventh day of the week for Jews.
 It is a day off from labor and also serves as a memorial day commemorating God freeing the Israelites from Egypt.

 During Shabbat most shops and restaurants will be closed and busses do not run.

-If you are visiting during Shabbat and want to go out out for a meal or need to get somewhere like the airport, you can visit the Arab section of Jerusalem or also arrange a taxi from an Arab service.
+If you are visiting during Shabbat and want to go out for a meal or need to get somewhere like the airport, you can visit the Arab section of Jerusalem or also arrange a taxi from an Arab service.
 This was something that we did while we were in Abraham Hostels as our flight left on a Saturday Morning.
-We had the hostel arrange a shared taxi to take us to TLV Airport since there were no busses running!
+We had the hostel arrange a shared taxi to take us to TLV Airport since there were no buses running!